2 top Thai pro-democracy protesters released from jail

 It says the government of Prime Minister Prayuth Chan-ocha came to power undemocratically, Prayuth, then army commander, staged a coup in 2014 and became prime minister again last year after a general election under rules that were widely seen as favorable to him.

+The authorities, while sometimes publicly criticizing the protesters in strong terms, have been treating them gingerly in an apparent effort to avoid making them political martyrs who could rally even more support.

-Arnon and Panupong are among more than 30 protest leaders who have been arrested.
+Arnon and Panupong are among more than 30 protest leaders who have answered summons for arrest but all have been allowed to walk free, with a handful held overnight to complete legal formalities.
+The flurry of charges against them include minor offenses, such as blocking traffic.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.